The story in voice of the protagonists of the epic game Bills vs Chiefs

 10:45 to end of overtime: Chiefs don’t give Bills another chance

 What happened: Allen never gets a chance as Mahomes and company run 75 yards in eight plays.
-Mahomes throws 8 yards to Kelce for the winning touchdown.
+Mahomes throws 8 yards to Kelce for the game-winning touchdown.

 Marker: Chiefs 42, Bills 36